smat-dev/jinni/memory-bank/decisionLog.md

 *   [2025-04-05 12:54:00] - Clarifies the primary input as the project scope (`project_root`), making the specific file/directory (`target`) secondary.
 Aligns better with the concept of providing context for a whole project, optionally focusing on a part.
 *   [2025-04-05 01:52:00] - The previous refactoring (Task 19) was not fully applied to the MCP server implementation (`jinni/server.py`), leaving it with incorrect arguments (`path` mandatory, `project_root` optional).
 This correction ensures consistency between the server tool definition and the underlying core logic (at the time).
 *   [2025-04-05 02:13:00] - User preferred the existing flexible CLI argument structure.
 Refactoring `core_logic.py` allows supporting this while maintaining a stricter interface for the MCP server.
 This avoids breaking CLI user experience while enabling clearer programmatic use via MCP.
+*   [2025-04-05 12:20:00] - Combining default rules with overrides led to unexpected precedence behavior (e.g., `!*` not overriding the initial default `*`).
+Making overrides replace defaults entirely aligns with standard `.gitignore` behavior and user expectations for overrides.
+*   [2025-04-05 12:42:00] - The previous override behavior (combining overrides with defaults) led to unexpected precedence issues.
+Making overrides exclusive (replacing defaults and ignoring `.contextfiles`) aligns with standard `.gitignore` behavior and user expectations for explicit overrides.
+*   [2025-04-05 12:42:00] - Allowing the MCP `target` parameter to accept an array of paths provides greater flexibility for programmatically targeting multiple specific files or directories within a project root, mirroring a capability already present in the CLI.